 Despite Glasgow’s ever blossoming reputation, those moving to the city will find both buy and let prices considerably lower than the UK national average.

 Shopping in Glasgow

 Home to the second largest shopping centre in the UK, Glasgow is the perfect destination for some retail therapy.
 Buchanan Galleries and St Enoch’s are the city’s two major indoor shopping locations, and designer stores can be found in the Italian Centre.
-The shopping on Buchanan Street, Sauchiehall Street, and Argle Street is also championed.
+The shopping on Buchanan Street, Sauchiehall Street, and Argyle Street is also championed.
 Princes Square is also very popular, and a great place to refuel and grab a bite to eat.

 Just a stone’s throw from St Mungo’s Cathedral, in the city’s East End, is where the weekend Barras market is held.
 Even further east is the massive Parkhead Forge shopping centre.

 Glasgow’s West End is home much quirkier and home to smaller boutiques such as antique shops, vintage clothing stores, specialist designer shops, and craft stores.

 Glasgow Transport Links

 With the M8 just to the north of Glasgow, and the M74 to the south, those who commute by car will benefit from the extensive road networks in Glasgow.
 However, drivers beware, the part of the M8 that bridges across the River Clyde is loathed for its congestion.
 It was designed in the 1960s to allow for 20,000 cars per day, nowadays 180,000 is the total.